jdegoes/jdegoes.github.io/_posts/2025-04-01-leaving-atheism-for-good.md

 Instead of seeing the brave guardians of truth standing up to this madness, I watched in horror as famous scientists everywhere debased themselves and all of science with them.

-I was slowly forced to process what studies had already told me—that even people who believe they are too smart to be affected by biases are _particularly_ affected by them.
+I was slowly forced to process what studies had already told me—that even people who believe they are too smart to be affected by biases are affected by them; in fact, they are _especially_ affected by them.

 If so many smart people can be wrong about so many topics—in the 21st century, and with everyone having access to all human knowledge—then _anyone_ can be wrong about _anything_.